verilab/veripress-themes/README.md

 ## More

-For more information on theme management, see VeriPress's [documemtation](https://veripress.github.io/docs/) and `veripress theme --help` (All sub-commands' help messages can be accessed through `--help`).
+For more information on theme management, see VeriPress's [documemtation](https://veripress.github.io/docs/) and `veripress theme --help` (All sub-commands' help messages can be accessed through `--help` flag).